 Most boarding schools feel that the interview can identify serious pastoral concerns.
 ‘We sometimes discover that a child really doesn’t want to come to boarding school,’ said the registrar of Rugby.
 ‘The interview is also very helpful in establishing the academic level the prep school is working at.
 We ask children to bring in their exercise books.
 Some London prep schools are so geared up at that point that all the child is doing is practice papers.
 Country prep schools tend to be more relaxed.’

 Although most heads are honest in their report about a child - after all, their reputation depends on it - the interview can also benefit them.
 ‘Occasionally, a prep-school head knows perfectly well that a child is not suited to our school, but the parents just won’t listen.
 Coming from us it doesn’t sour the relationship with the school.’

 Boarding schools, of course, tend to have another layer to their selection process and interview when they match boys and girls to an appropriate house.
 Here the parent, even more than the child, can be in the spotlight.
-Dr Andrew Gailey, now Eton vice provost but formerly housemaster of Manor House, Prince William’s house at Eton, always tries to strike a balance of the sporty and industrious, the musical and the generally decent in his annual selection of 10 boys but, for him, the parental part of the equation plays an even greater role.
+Dr Andrew Gailey, formerly Eton vice provost and Prince William’s housemaster, always tried to strike a balance of the sporty and industrious, the musical and the generally decent in his annual selection of 10 boys but, for him, the parental part of the equation plays an even greater role.
 ‘The boy is going to change, but you have shared management of the child’s adolescence with the parents and you have to have some common bond for that to work.’

 That’s a common theme for those interviews where parents appear — notably in London pre-preps.
 Most of the time the school is really interviewing you, and it’s you who need the preparation while your child can happily be him or herself.
 A balance between steady, respectful (schools are ever keen to avoid the parent from hell) and interesting (but nor do they like dull ones) is best.